On Expressivity of Height in Neural Networks: RELATED WORK

+\textbf{The power of width}.
+In the early days, it was proved that given an arbitrary number of neurons (width), a one-hidden-layer network could approximate any continuous function \cite{hornik1989multilayer}.
+Recently, the power of width has been revisited. \cite{fan2020quasi} showed that the width and depth of a ReLU network can be converted to each other. \cite{lu2017expressive, park2020minimum} demonstrated that the minimum width of a network to learn a function from $\mathbb{R}^m$ to $\mathbb{R}^n$ is $m+n$.
+Levine et al. \cite{levine2020limits} showed that widening is necessary when deepening a transformer; otherwise, the performance of the model cannot fulfill the expectation.
+In brief, the width and depth should be balanced according to these studies.

+\textbf{The power of depth}.
+Recently, exploring the approximation ability of a deep network has been increasingly popular.
+The approximation rates of deep networks for different classes of functions were investigated such as 1-Lipschitz continuous functions \cite{shen2020deep, yarotsky2018optimal}, smooth functions \cite{lu2021deep, yarotsky2020phase}, and band-limited functions \cite{montanelli2021deep}.
+Also, it was found that designing novel activation functions to replace ReLU can achieve the superior approximation rate such as Floor-ReLU networks \cite{shen2021deep}, Elementary Unit Activation Function \cite{zhang2022deep}, Floor-Exponential-Step function \cite{shen2021neural}, and $\{\sin, \arcsin\}$\cite{yarotsky2021elementary}.
+Furthermore, it was proved that introducing multiplicative operations can greatly enlarge the hypothesis space \cite{jayakumar2019multiplicative, fan2020universal} and boost the expressivity of a network \cite{fan2023expressivity}.

-Due to the widespread applications of deep networks in many important fields \citep{lecun2015deep}, mathematically understanding the power of deep networks has been a central problem in deep learning theory \citep{poggio2020theoretical}.
+Due to the widespread applications of deep networks in many important fields \cite{lecun2015deep}, mathematically understanding the power of deep networks has been a central problem in deep learning theory \cite{poggio2020theoretical}.
 The key issue is figuring out how expressive a deep network is or how increasing depth promotes the expressivity of a neural network better than increasing width.
-In this regard, there have been a plethora of studies on the expressivity of deep networks, which are collectively referred to as the depth separation theory \cite{safran2019depth,vardi2020neural,guhring2020expressivity,vardi2021size,safran2022optimization, venturi2022depth}.
+In this regard, there have been a plethora of studies on the expressivity of deep networks \cite{safran2019depth,vardi2020neural,guhring2020expressivity,vardi2021size,safran2022optimization, venturi2022depth, vardi2022width}.